davide-marino00/PBI_DOCS/refac.md

 Here's a breakdown of what it does:

 1. **TotalValue Calculation**:
-   - The first part of the code defines a variable called `TotalValue`.
-This variable calculates the total number of hours from the `vw_Timesheet` table.
+   - The variable `TotalValue` is created to hold the total sum of hours from the `vw_Timesheet` table.
-   - The `CALCULATE` function is used to sum the `Hours` column, but it considers all selected filters for `GroupCat`, `Project`, and `EmployeeName`.
-This means it looks at the total hours worked across all the selected categories, ignoring any other filters that might be applied.
+   - The `CALCULATE` function is used to modify the context of the calculation.
+It sums up the `Hours` column while ignoring any filters applied to the `GroupCat`, `Project`, and `EmployeeName` columns.
+This means it calculates the total hours across all selected groups, projects, and employees, regardless of any specific selections made in the report.

 2. **Percentage Calculation**:
-   - The `RETURN` statement then calculates the percentage of hours for the current context (which could be a specific group, project, or employee) by dividing the sum of hours for that context by the `TotalValue` calculated earlier.
+   - The `RETURN` statement uses the `DIVIDE` function to calculate the percentage of hours for the current context (the specific group, project, or employee being analyzed).
-   - The `DIVIDE` function is used for this division, which is a safer way to handle division in DAX because it can return a default value (in this case, 0) if the denominator (`TotalValue`) is zero, preventing errors.
+   - It takes the sum of hours for the current context (using `SUM(vw_Timesheet[Hours])`) and divides it by the `TotalValue` calculated earlier.
+   - If `TotalValue` is zero (which would mean no hours were recorded), the `DIVIDE` function will return 0 instead of causing an error.

 In summary, this measure provides insight into how much of the total hours worked is attributed to a specific group, project, or employee, expressed as a percentage.
 This can help in understanding workload distribution and performance across different categories.